The food “scarcity vs distribution” debate is framed here to show how the issues are connected as they relate to global hunger and food security.

 We advocate a move in this direction.
 We advocate minimizing the consumption of meat and other animal products (especially among high-consuming populations) and reversing increased consumption (and production) trends in developing and emerging economies before they become more entrenched.

-Reducing consumption of animal-based foods is not a panacea, but it must be part of the solution.
+While reducing consumption of animal-based foods is not a panacea, it must be part of the solution.
 It is a necessary and commonsense component of any effective reform and sustainable food system.